xelacast/consequence/docs/IDEAS.md

 I want stress and health to have multiple entries.
 Maybe after the first entry add plus buttons to add more entries.

-Maybe add plus buttons on the side of the form to include as seperate forms.
+Maybe add plus buttons on the side of the form to include as separate forms.

 You wont do all of it every day.
-Some days youll exercise and some days you wont.
+Some days you'll exercise and some days you wont.

 How would I connect all these forms together with one submit button?